Uncontacted peoples: Peru

+There are 28 groups of isolated peoples living in Peru, 16 of which live on land recognized by the government.

 The Nomole (derogatorily called Mashco-Piro) are nomadic Arawak-speaking hunter-gatherers who inhabit Manú National Park in Peru.
 In 1998, the International Work Group for Indigenous Affairs estimated their number to be around 100 to 250.
 They speak a dialect of the Piro languages.
 Amid incursions on their land, the tribe has made it clear they do not wish to be contacted.
 As of 2013, all the bands seem to be surviving.
 In July 2024, video and images of dozens of uncontacted Nomole people, on the banks of a river a few kilometers from a series of logging concessions, were published by Survival International.
 In September 2024, at least two loggers were killed by a group of uncontacted Nomole.

 Other groups include the Machiguenga, Nanti, Asháninka, Mayoruna, Isconahua, Kapanawa, Yora, Murunahua, Chitonahua, Mastanahua, Kakataibo, and Pananujuri.
-Many of them speak dialects of Panoan languages.
+Many of them speak Panoan or Arawakan languages.
 There are five reserves for uncontacted peoples.
 However, the law designed to protect those peoples does not prevent economic operations there.
 There are about 25 uncontacted indigenous groups in Peru.

 Venezuela

+There are 4 groups of isolated peoples living in Venezuela.

 In Venezuela, some groups from the Hoti, Yanomami, and Piaroa tribes live in relative isolation.
 The Ministry of Indigenous Peoples has no policies designed to protect these people specifically.

 Indonesia

+There are 4 groups of isolated peoples living in Indonesia outside of Western New Guinea.